The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 A current, valid, professional registered nursing license in one jurisdiction of the United States.
 Once you’re accepted, you’ll need to maintain licensure in the State of West Virginia.

-A minimum of two (2) years experience as a registered professional nurse in a critical care setting in which you have had the opportunity to develop as an independent decision maker, demonstrate psychomotor skills and the ability to use and interpret advanced monitoring techniques based on a knowledge of physiologic and pharmacological principles.
+A minimum of one year experience (2 years preferred) or its part-time equivalent as a registered professional nurse in a critical care setting in which you have had the opportunity to develop as an independent decision maker, demonstrate psychomotor skills and the ability to use and interpret advanced monitoring techniques based on a knowledge ofphysiologic and pharmacological principles.

 You may apply if you will have two years of experience before classes start.

 Any of these intensive care units will qualify, though this is not an all-inclusive list:

 - Cardiovascular ICU

 - Cardiopulmonary ICU

 Even if you have never worked in an intensive care unit, there are other types of environments that offer similar opportunities for growth.
 These may include:

 - Operating Room (OR)

 - Emergency Room (ER)